r-narayanan4/Jenkins-Basic-to-Advance/1.Jenkins-Essentials/b.Continuous-Workflows.md

 - **DevOps**: Extends the Agile philosophy into operations and production by advocating for the automation and monitoring of all steps in the development cycle.
 - **Continuous**: Implements Agile and DevOps philosophies with tools that standardize the steps in the process and thoroughly test each code modification before it is integrated into the official source.

-### Summary: Get it done!
+- **Summary**: Get it done!
 Or Ship it!

-- **Agile and continuous philosophies**: Agile mostly applies to the earliest steps of the process.
+### Agile and continuous philosophies: Agile mostly applies to the earliest steps of the process.
 Continuous applies to all stages through deployment.

 ![CI/CD Lifecycle](../Image/image2.png)